mntalateyya/15112-project-arabesque/README.md

 - python 2.7
 - Tkinter
 - PIL
-- Microsoft windows (I am not sure, but win32clipboard module is used)
+- Microsoft windows (win32clipboard module is used)

 Know issues:
 - when the program is closed, sometimes the program shows an error message.